HAPPY EVOLUTION – 10 steps to health, happiness and the balance

 What do you vote for?

 Our choice is the first step.
 That’s why we need to look for reliable sources of information and get advice from true experts.
 Not everything that has a label “sensitive” or “baby” is really good for us and our children.
-In Europe we don’t have law that would protect consumers from harmful substances that are applied in cosmetics.
-Despite the risk of allergies, hormonal disorders or even cancer, manufacturers still sell cosmetics that consist of formaldehyde (it must not be used in case of pregnancy and in the period of lactation – DMDM Hydantoin, Imidiazolidinyl Urea, Quanternium-15, 2-Bromo-2 nitropro- pane-1, 3 diol), and the whole list of highly allergenic perfumes (for example d-Limonen, Linalool, Geraniol, Cinnamal, Citronellol, Eugenol, etc).
-Only our conscious choice to not buy such products, can eliminate them from the market.
+In Europe we don’t have any laws that would protect consumers from harmful substances that are applied in cosmetics.
+Despite the risk of allergies, hormonal disorders or even cancer, manufacturers still sell cosmetics that contain formaldehyde (it must not be used in case of pregnancy and in the period of lactation – DMDM Hydantoin, Imidiazolidinyl Urea, Quanternium-15, 2-Bromo-2 nitropro- pane-1, 3 diol), and the whole list of highly allergenic perfumes (e.g. d-Limonen, Linalool, Geraniol, Cinnamal, Citronellol, Eugenol, etc.).
+Only our conscious choice not to buy such products can eliminate them from the market.
 That’s how people who are still unaware of the risk, wouldn’t be exposed to allergies and various illnesses.

-People love doing shopping in pharmacies, so from the media we hear that when we happen to suffer from any problem, we need to get some sort of medicine (instead of changing your diet, going for a walk or getting a good night sleep).
-The situation is the same in the food, clothes and cosmetic industry - most shops sell poor quality products full of pesticides, formaldehyde or fluoride, etc. Not to mention, most of them are not fair trade products.
+People love doing shopping in pharmacies, so from the media we hear that when we happen to suffer from any problem, we need to get some sort of medicine (instead of changing our diet, going for a walk or getting a good night sleep).
+The situation is the same when it comes to food, clothes and cosmetic industry - most shops sell poor quality products full of pesticides, formaldehyde or fluoride, etc. Not to mention the fact that most of them are not fair trade products.
 When you go shopping next time, think twice that doing shopping is giving your vote.
 The consequences of our voting, will literally enter your skin.
-Those of us, who already make a very aware choice, we should inspire others, who still wander.
+Those of us, who already make a very conscious choice, should inspire others, who still wander.